LeifGCH/launchpad-MAX7219/README.md

 classDef third fill:#ffa500,color:white;
 classDef last fill:#ffd700,color:white;
 ```
+On the more hardware aspect of it, I am using a joystick with a center x/y value of `32768`, and because of that a deadzone around that of `8000`.
+You can adjust these to suit your needs, just as you can the `main.py` (and any other files') pins in use.
 ## What else will *I* do?
 Expect me to improve the already checked ones -
 - [x] Core OS